tanyalrogers/GPEDM/README.md

 case).
 Since the simulated data don’t contain that much noise, the R-squared values are quite high.

+### Plot observed and predicted values

+The observed and predicted values can be found under `model$insampresults` or `model$outsampresults`.

-We can examine the observed and predicted values using `plot`.
+We can make a quick plot of the observed and predicted values using `plot`.
 Standard error bands are included in the time series plots, although they’re a little hard to see in this example.

 ``` r
 plot(tlogtest)